spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 isPrivate: true
 ---

 KitQL is a GraphQL client for Svelte.
-It is a simple way to query GraphQL APIs.
+It is a set of tools to help you query GraphQL APIs.
 I've been using it in a couple of projects now and want to share what I have learned.
 What better wat to do that than the (now) classic re-reaction of the GraphCMS blog template with SvelteKit.